mihirKachroo/mihirKachroo/README.md

 ## 😄 About Me
 * 💻 I’m currently learning about stable diffusion
 * 📫 How to reach me: mkachroo29@gmail.com
 * 💬 Ask me about anything!
-I love chatting.
+Love to chat.

 ## ⚡ Some of My Projects
 - [Tabula](https://devpost.com/software/tabula-z95t0u)